refinedev/refine/documentation/docs/packages/inferencer/index.md

 ### Usage with GraphQL backends and `meta` values

-\*_Refine_ handles the GraphQL backends by using the `meta` properties in its data hooks.
+\*_refine_ handles the GraphQL backends by using the `meta` properties in its data hooks.
 Inferencer lets you define meta values for your resources and methods in a single prop and uses it when generating the code and inferring the fields.
 Unlike the `meta` property of the data hooks, Inferencer components uses the `meta` property with a nested structure, letting you define the `meta` values per resource and action.

 Here's the syntax for defining the `meta` values in Inferencer components: